Mslef/fullstack-catalog/README.md

 * flask
 * oauth2client
 * sqlalchemy
+* requests

 You can install all of them using pip (pip install [package-name]).

+You will also need to have postgresql installed.

 ##How to run